-- 27. The EDPS notes that draft Implementing Regulation provides for the possibility of revocation of person identification data and electronic attestations of attributes under specific circumstances.
-The EDPS welcomes the requirement for providers of person identification data or electronic attestations of attributes to notify without delay the wallet users when their person identification data or electronic attestations of attributes are revoked, along with the reasons for the revocation.
+- 27. The EDPS notes that draft Implementing Regulation provides for the possibility of revocation of person identification data and electronic attestations of attributes under specific circumstances18.
+The EDPS welcomes the requirement for providers of person identification data or electronic attestations of attributes to notify without delay the wallet users when their person identification data or electronic attestations of attributes are revoked, along with the reasons for the revocation19.
 However, the EDPS notes that it is equally important to ensure compliance with the principle of storage limitation.
-Revocation of data does not equate to its erasure.
-While revocation renders the data inactive, the data itself may still be stored.
+Revocation of data itself may still be stored.
 Therefore, the EDPS recommends specifying the maximum retention period of the person identification data (or electronic attestations of attributes) that have been revoked. - 28.
-The draft Implementing Regulation provides that where providers of person identification data or electronic attestations of attributes revoke person identification data and electronic attestations of attributes issued to wallet units, they must make publicly available the validity status of person identification data or electronic attestations of attributes they issue and indicate the location of that information in the person identification data or electronic attestations of attributes.
-The EDPS
+The draft Implementing Regulation provides that where providers of person identification data or electronic attestations of attributes revoke person identification data and electronic attestations of attributes issued to wallet units, they must make publicly available the validity status of person identification data or electronic attestations of attributes they issue and indicate the location of that information in the person identification data or electronic attestations of attributes of attributes.20 The EDPS

-&lt;sup>18 Article 5 of the draft Implementing Regulation.
+18 Article 5 of the draft Implementing Regulation.

-&lt;sup>19 Article 5(3) of the draft Implementing Regulation.
+19 Article 5(3) of the draft Implementing Regulation.

-&lt;sup>20 Article 5(6) of the draft Implementing Regulation.
+$^{^{\}rm 20}$ Article 5(6) of the draft Implementing Regulation.

-- emphasizes that while updated information about validity status is important, this publication should not reveal more person identification data or electronic attestations of attributes than necessary for the purpose of verifying validity. - 29.
-The EDPS recalls that Article 5a(16) of the EDIW Regulation states that the technical framework of the European Digital Identity Wallet must not allow providers of electronic attestations of attributes or any other party, after the issuance of the attestation of attributes, to obtain data that allows transactions or user behaviour to be tracked, linked or correlated, or knowledge of transactions or user behaviour to be otherwise obtained, unless explicitly authorised by the user.
+emphasizes that while updated information about validity status is important, this publication should not reveal more person identification data or electronic attestations of attributes than necessary for the purpose of verifying validity.

+29. The EDPS recalls that Article 5a(16) of the EDIW Regulation states that the technical framework of the European Digital Identity Wallet must not allow providers of electronic attestations of attributes or any other party, after the issuance of the attestation of attributes, to obtain data that allows transactions or user behaviour to be tracked, linked or correlated, or knowledge of transactions or user behaviour to be otherwise obtained, unless explicitly authorised by the user.
 Having regard to the provisions on revocation in the second draft Implementing Regulation, the EDPS consider it necessary to address potential issues regarding unlinkability that may arise by the way relying parties check the validity of personal identification data or attestations of attributes.